pyeventsourcing/eventsourcing/docs/topics/application.rst

 Configuring persistence
 =======================

-By default, the application object uses the "Plain Old Python Object" infrastructure discussed in the :doc:`documentation of the persistence
+By default, the application object uses the `"Plain Old Python Object" infrastructure <persistence.html#infrastructure-factory>`_
-</topics/persistence> module`.

 To use other persistence infrastructure, set the environment variable ``INFRASTRUCTURE_FACTORY`` to the topic of